Freedom of the Press

 You are here

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-In a positive step, libel laws in England and Wales that heavily favored the plaintiff and led to the emergence of the infamous phenomenon of “libel tourism” were significantly overhauled in April 2013.
-The Defamation Act 2013 redefined the threshold for defamation to include only “serious” harm, freeing up court time and shifting the balance between reputation and free speech in favor of the latter.
-The act protects website operators, internet service providers (ISPs), and other intermediaries from being sued based on user-generated content, such as comments; it also makes it more difficult for foreigners to bring libel cases in the United Kingdom unless they prove it is “clearly the most appropriate” place for the suit.
-Several cases initiated by wealthy foreigners had already been dismissed at year’s end.
+In a positive step, libel laws in England and Wales that heavily favored the plaintiff and led to the emergence of the infamous phenomenon of “libel tourism” were significantly overhauled in 2013.
+The Defamation Act redefined the threshold for defamation to include only “serious” harm, shifting the balance between reputation and free speech in favor of the latter.
+The act protects website operators, internet service providers (ISPs), and other intermediaries from being sued based on user-generated content, such as comments; it also makes it more difficult for foreigners to bring libel cases in the UK unless they prove it is “clearly the most appropriate” place for the suit.
 In addition, the act codified a public interest defense, replacing the so-called Reynolds defense under common law with a more streamlined procedure under which a statement is protected if its content is in the public interest and the person expressing it reasonably believed its publication to be in the public interest.
 Despite these changes, the number of libel suits increased in 2014 over the previous year, and the number of suits over social media posts increased disproportionately, with more than four times as many complaints as in the same period a year earlier.